Review: Puckipuppy Labrador Pro

 Stop me if you've heard this one before: I bought a knock-off product from an upstart Chinese company thanks to an Instagram ad.
 It was half the price of similar stuff from well established brands, shipping was free and a long-time warranty was assured in broken English.
-Well...it arrived at my house in pieces and even after riding it for the last few months I'm still not sure if I put it together correctly.
+Two weeks later, it arrived at my house in pieces and even after riding it for the last few months I'm still not sure if I put it together correctly.

 It's the best purchase I've made in years.